 - You will be responsible for the disposal of all rubbish created during your hire, including tissues and cleaning cloths used, in the bins provided in the hall before you leave the premises.

-- The use of kitchen facilities is NOT ALLOWED.
+- The use of kitchen facilities will be allowed.
 The kitchen must not be used as a thoroughfare and the tables and other furniture must not be moved.

 - The Trustees will have the right to close the hall if there are safety concerns relating to COVID-19, for example if someone who has attended the hall develops symptoms and thorough cleaning is required or if it is reported that the Special Hiring Conditions above are not being complied with, whether by you or by other hirers, or in the event that public buildings are asked or required to close again.
 If this is necessary, we will do our best to inform you promptly and you will not be charged this this hire.